clover0/issue-agent/website/docs/configuration/yaml.md

   # Required
   # LLM model name
   # The recommend model is Claude 3.5 Sonnet
-  # If you use AWS Bedrock, please set the Model ID
+  # If you use AWS Bedrock, set the Model ID
   #   e.g) anthropic.claude-3-5-sonnet-20241022-v2:0
   model: "claude-3-5-sonnet-latest"